guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 It is critical, but except for the developers of the AI system, others have no interface to do this education for machine.
 Also, based on our LLP system, our approach can give users a natural language interface to build their own task-oriented dialogue system, question answering system, or reasoning system.

-We propose the procedures to implement our idea and discuss the reasons why we design these procedures.
+We propose the methods to implement our idea and discuss the reasons why we design these methods.

 ### 1. Introduction